CrumrineCoder/Wikipedia-Viewer-Version2/README.md

 ## Acknowledgments

 * r/freecodecamp for reviewing my project and giving suggestions.
 I also asked on the FreeCodeCamp slack for coding critique.
-My father and brother helped with the redesign of this website
+My father and brother helped with the redesign of this website.